 You can use this water for laundry.
 But you should avoid washing delicate fabrics as they may not react well with the TDS content and other metallic materials present in this water.

-You can use the waste RO water to clean sewage pipe at home or kitchen because of its saline nature.
-The pipes become greasy for prolonged buttery and oily wastes.
+You can use the waste RO water to clean sewage pipes at home or kitchen because of its saline nature.
+The pipes become greasy for a prolonged buttery and oily wastes.

-7. Use RO waste water to Boil Eggs
+7. Use RO Waste Water To Boil Eggs

 The water can not come in contact with the edible portion of the eggs, so no contaminants are ever going to be deposited on the boiled egg.

 This is not limited just to boil eggs, anything that has a casing and can not come in contact with the edible portions can be warmed or heated using RO water.

-8. Use RO waste water for Gardening
+8. Use RO Waste Water For Gardening

-The rejected water can also be used to water plants, in fact it is an ideal choice.
+The rejected water can also be used to water plants, in fact, it is an ideal choice.
 But this is when the water you are receiving is containing low TDS.
 Most of the urban areas receive water that has lower TDS, so that makes it an option for plant watering, as plants need mineral-rich water.

 But if the water has a high TDS or has carcinogenic metal compounds, then the same water can become poisonous for the plants.
 The heavy metals will burn them.

-So to be on the safer side, before using the water for your plants, be make sure that the TDS level is not very high.
+So to be on the safer side, before using the water for your plants, we make sure that the TDS level is not very high.
 Then you can mix the low TDS water with fresh tap water to balance out the mineral.
 And lastly, check the quality of the water and its effect on each of your plants.

-9. Use RO waste water for Irrigation
+9. Use RO Waste Water For Irrigation

 You can use waste RO water for irrigation, but you need to take all the cautious steps which we discussed in the Use RO waste water for Gardening point.
 Briefly, you need to use low TDS water and also have to mix it with fresh water.

-You have to keep in mind that high TDS water should never be used for irrigation and not for gardening also, as it has severe adverse effects on vegetables and or products which are eaten raw.
+You have to keep in mind that high TDS water should never be used for irrigation and not for gardening also, as it has severe adverse effects on vegetables and or products that are eaten raw.

 But bathing or not remains every individual’s personal preference.
 If you feel that hard water suits your needs best then you can use RO waste water for this purpose by diluting it.

-It can be assumed by various surveys that the future environmental conditions do not predict favourable conditions for water supplies.
+It can be assumed by various surveys that future environmental conditions do not predict favourable conditions for water supplies.
 The amount of water available on Earth is also getting reduced due to global warming and other environmental hazards day by day.

 Conditions like these, we should increase our responsibility and highlights that our approach towards the utilization of the water is a significant step for ours and for the welfare of future generations.
 And wasting something in spite of having reuse alternatives is totally immoral.

-RO waste water reuse, reprocessing and recycling is possible and the mentioned activities in the above article are not unreal.
+RO wastewater reuse, reprocessing and recycling is possible and the mentioned activities in the above article are not unreal.
 It then becomes our duty not to waste the water and to make the most of whatever water Reverse Osmosis water purifiers generate and use every drop of water efficiently.